 Meet Our Michigan Bicycle Accident Attorneys

 Joel is an appellate lawyer with outstanding research and writing skills.
-He is a practical thinker who helps the firm’s trial attorneys think outside the box and develop cutting-edge legal strategies.
-Joel became known in the cycling community for his work on the State of Michigan v Timothy Panagis case, which involved a cyclist who was cited for impeding traffic because the officer believed cyclists are required to ride to the right of the fog line.
-The trial court agreed with the officer.
-However, the Circuit Court judge reversed the decision and dismissed the citation, praising Joel’s work and commitment, stating his brief was a “$10,000 brief for a $200 citation,” referring to the quality of work it entailed, not the actual charge.
-In fact, the firm did the work free of charge as part of the “Bike Law Defense League” program.
+Joel became known in the cycling community for his work with Bryan Waldman on the State of Michigan v Timothy Panagis case, which involved a cyclist who was cited for impeding traffic because the officer believed cyclists are required to ride to the right of the fog line.
+A Livingston County Circuit Court judge ultimately dismissed the citation, praising Joel’s work and commitment, stating his brief was a “$10,000 brief for a $200 citation,” referring to the quality of work it entailed, not the actual charge.
+In fact, the firm did all work on the case, free of charge.
 Joel enjoys riding many local bicycle trails with his family.

-Bri is a paralegal at the firm.
+Bri is an attorney at the firm.
 She frequently assists clients with their bicycle property damage claims and claims for Michigan no-fault benefits.
 As a result, she has a good understanding of bicycles and the costs associated with replacing and repairing damaged bicycles, bike components, helmets, and other bicycle-related equipment.
-Bri received a bachelor’s degree in psychology from Saint Mary’s College and an associate’s degree in paralegal studies from Baker College of Auburn Hills.
-In her spare time, she enjoys traveling, reading, and running.
+Bri received a bachelor’s degree in psychology from Saint Mary’s College, an associate’s degree in paralegal studies from Baker College of Auburn Hills, and her J.D. from Western Michigan University Cooley Law School.
+She was admitted to the State Bar of Michigan in 2022.
+In her spare time, she enjoys traveling, reading, volleyball and running.